-The LO Series 2004-A and Series 2005-A and B Warrants were issued pursuant to a Trust Indenture, dated December 1, 2004, between the Commission and U.S. Bank (as successor trustee), as supplemented by a First Supplemental Indenture.
-The Second Supplemental Trust Indenture dated as of December 3, 2013, provided a waiver of all past Events of Default, designates that excess tax proceeds will be applied first to the Series 2005-B Warrants, and states that no prior excess redemptions will apply to Series 2005-B Warrants mandatory redemptions, among other provisions.
+The Second Supplemental Trust Indenture, dated December 3, 2013, provides a waiver of all past Events of Default, designates that excess Education Tax proceeds will be applied first to the Series 2005-B Warrants, and states that no prior excess redemptions will apply to Series 2005-B Warrants' mandatory redemptions, among other provisions.

-Effective in fiscal 2014, any excess tax mandatory redemptions are applied first to the LO Series 2005-B Variable Rate Demand Warrants held by Depfa.
-The LO Series 2005-B outstanding balance reported above, includes \$71,360 payable to Depfa at September 30, 2015.
+Therefore, effective in fiscal year 2014, any excess tax mandatory redemptions are applied first to the LO Series 2005-B Variable Rate Demand Warrants held by the LO Liquidity Provider.
+The LO Series 2005-A and 2005-B outstanding balance reported above, includes \$26,510 payable to the LO Liquidity Provider at September 30, 2016.